What is the Make a Difference Award?

 Submit a Nomination

-The 2019 Nomination deadline has been extended to May 1st.
-Please note that only two students per school may be submitted.
+The deadline to nominate students is March 17, 2020.
+Please note that only two students per school may be nominated.

 Please e-mail completed forms to email@example.com or mail them to: